Chicago Business Valuation Attorney

 In order to retain the greatest control over what happens to your business assets in the divorce, your best option is usually to try to negotiate a fair distribution with your spouse.
 You may be able to keep your business in the divorce if you can buy out your spouse's share with other marital assets, like your home or assets held in financial accounts, that have a value roughly equal to the value of the business.
 If keeping your business results in a skewed distribution, you could agree to provide your spouse with regular maintenance payments.
 Depending on your relationship with your spouse, you could reach an agreement in which you both continue to own a portion of the business, perhaps even acting as business partners after your marriage ends.
 As with many other marital assets, selling a business is also an option that can simplify the property division process.

-Contact a Park Ridge, IL Business Property Division Lawyer
+Contact a Chicago, IL Business Property Division Lawyer

 Properly valuing your business and preparing for the divorce process takes time, and we can help you get started as soon as possible.
-Contact us at 312-884-1222 today for a free consultation.
-We serve business owners in Chicago, Schaumburg, Inverness, Arlington Heights, Mount Prospect, Des Plaines, Park Ridge, and throughout Cook County and the surrounding areas.
+Contact us at 312-884-1222 today for a free consultation with our Chicago, IL divorce attorney.
+The Law Office of George J. Skuros serves business owners in Chicago and throughout Cook County and the surrounding areas.